Tommy Fury Net Worth Set To Double After Jake Paul Fight

 Tommy Fury’s Net Worth

 Fury is best known as the younger brother of boxing sensation Tommy Fury.
-At the age of 23, Fury’s network is roughly $2 million.
+At the age of 23, Fury’s net worth is roughly $2 million.
 He’s made a lot of his fortune from boxing in the light-heavyweight division and reality TV.

 He’s recently become popular on social media and as of 2020, Fury had been pulling in approximately $3,000 a day with brand promotions and sponsorships.